-Similar to the development of our majority-owned subsidiary, GenExosome, from time to time, we may make investments in companies.
+From time to time, we may make investments in companies.
 These investments may be for strategic objectives to support our key business initiatives but may also be standalone investments or acquisitions.
 Such investments or acquisitions could include equity or debt instruments in private companies, many of which may not be marketable at the time of our initial investment.
 These companies may range from early-stage companies that are often still defining their strategic direction to more mature companies with established revenue streams and business models.
 The success of these companies may depend on product development, market acceptance, operational efficiency, and other key business factors.
 The companies in which we invest may fail because they may not be able to secure additional funding, obtain favorable investment terms for future financings, or take advantage of liquidity events such as public offerings, mergers, and private sales.
 If any of these private companies fails, we could lose all or part of our investment in that company.
 If we determine that impairment indicators exist and that there are other-than-temporary declines in the fair value of the investments, we may be required to write down the investments to their fair value and recognize the related write-down as an investment loss.